DannyStoyanov/AirbaseDB-cpp/readme.md

     optimize

-search - display whether record with the given id is in the database
+search - display whether record with the given id is in the database, whether the  database is optimized - Binary Search (O(log n) time complexity), otherwise Linear Seach (O(n) time complexity)

     search <id>